 The WIDA Screener Grades 1-12 is a screener test used by districts to determine if a student qualifies as an English Learner.
 If a new student comes to a school and their home language is not English, schools give the student a WIDA screener to assess their English language skills.
 These screeners help determine if that student should be offered instruction in the English language acquisition.
 NOTE: If the student enrolled in school after the SD-ELP test window, they need a WIDA screener; If they do NOT take the WIDA screener, the school will not get the FYIC waiver.

-The Accountability Office's process to identify FYIC students who enroll after the ELP assessment testing window includes the following steps.
+The Accountability Office's process to identify FYIC students who enroll after the SD-ELP assessment testing window includes the following steps.
 As noted, if the May 1 date is on a weekend or holiday, the next business day will apply.

-- 1. In mid-May, the Title III Office will pull the WIDA Screener Adhoc data report from ICSE. - 2.
-Parameters for the WIDA Screener Adhoc report are: - Date first entered US after May 1 of current school year AND - Date first entered US school, after testing window in previous school year OR - Date first entered SD school, after testing window in current school year - Only students who are identified as EL and fit FYIC criteria are included - Include only students in grades 3-8 and 11 - 3.
-The Title III Office uses the ICSE and the WIDA Assessment Management System to validate FYIC student data in WIDA Screener Adhoc report. - 4.
-The Title III Office will contact districts and schools as needed (i.e., two districts use a paper screener). - 5.
+- 1. In mid-May, the Title III Office will pull the WIDA Screener Ad hoc data report from ICSE. - 2.
+Parameters for the WIDA Screener Ad hoc report are: - Date first entered US after May 1 of current school year AND - Date first entered US school, after testing window in previous school year OR - Date first entered SD school, after testing window in current school year - Only students who are identified as EL and fit FYIC criteria are included - Include only students in grades 3-8 and 11 - 3.
+The Title III Office uses the ICSE, SD STARS, and the WIDA Assessment Management System to validate FYIC student data in WIDA Screener Ad hoc report.

+- 4. The Title III Office will contact districts and schools as needed if there are students who don't have the date entered U.S. school or a WIDA is not found (i.e., two districts use a paper screener). - 5.
 The Title III Office will provide a list of students that need to be designated as FYIC to the Accountability Office. - 6.
 The Accountability Office will create the overrides and provide that to the vendor to make changes for the report card.

+Tocedures for Review and Validation for First in Country (First Students

 Title III Review & Source Processing File Process Loaded in Data Year

 Validation Process Details Timeline SD-STARS

-Title III Office pulls ICSE DM to Title III May 20 No Current
+Title III Office pulls ICSE Title III May 17 No Current

 data from ICSE

-Grades 1-12 WIDA ICSE Title III June 4 No Current

-SCREENER

-WIDA Screener- WIDA Title III June 4 No Current
+WIDA Screener- WIDA Title III May 20 No Current

-Grades 1-12 Management
+Grades 1-12 report Management

-System
+is pulled System

 Details for Title III Title III May 30 No Current

 correcting student Accountability

 data

-Override details Accountability Accountability June 4 - Aug Yes Current
+Override details Accountability Accountability June 21 Yes Current

-to vendor 28
+to vendor